 If your lift cable is made of stainless steel, you can also apply a few squirts of penetrating oil.
 Lubrication won’t solve the problem if your lift cable has excessive broken strands, deformities, kinks, and heavy corrosion.

-If you are not sure about the specifics of your boat lift cables, take a look at the owner’s manual for more information.
+If you are not sure about the specifics of your boat lift cables, take a look at the owner’s manual

 Should you immediately replace cables that show signs of corrosion?